AP gets rare peek behind curtain at famed Bolshoi Ballet

 The two discuss last-minute details for the Bolshoi’s production of Maurice Bejart’s “Gaieté Parisienne.”
 The show is in its final rehearsals ahead of the production’s premiere and there is much to be done.

 Vaziev has held the Bolshoi’s top creative job since March 2016, when he took over a company reeling from scandal and infighting that tarnished the legacy of his predecessor, Sergei Filin.
-Over four years later, Vaziev has restored a sense of calm and order to the Bolshoi.
+Over three years later, Vaziev has restored a sense of calm and order to the Bolshoi.
 As he walks the theater’s corridors, he greets dancers, choreographers and other staff on a familiar, first-name basis.

 It is clear Vaziev is liked and respected.
 And he runs a tight ship, keeping tabs on the ballet company and its repertoire.

-Note: This story has been corrected to show that it’s been more than three years since the director took over, not more than four years.